History of the Athens College of Ministry

 With the availability of leased space in a new building belonging to Watkinsville First United Methodist Church, ASM&WA opened its doors in the fall of 2012 to its first seven degree-seeking students under religious exemption from the Georgia Nonpublic Postsecondary Education Commission (GNPEC).
 When the college received its full GNPEC authorization in August of 2015, it officially changed its name with the Georgia Secretary of State to the Athens College of Ministry (ACMin).

 In April 2017, ACMin qualified for accreditation candidacy with the Transnational Association of Christian Colleges & Schools (TRACS), a CHEA and DOE approved postsecondary accrediting commission.
-The college is beginning its seventh academic year with the 2018 fall semester.
+The college is beginning its eighth academic year with the 2019 fall semester.

 Click here to see our 2012-2017 5 Year Celebration Powerpoint video!